wolfSSL/wolfTPM/docs/FWTPM.md

 ### v1.85 Embedded RAM Impact

-Enabling `--enable-v185` lifts several internal buffers to accommodate PQC key/signature sizes.
+Enabling `--enable-pqc` (or `--enable-v185`) lifts several internal buffers to accommodate PQC key/signature sizes.
 The defaults **auto-shrink at compile time** based on which ML-DSA / ML-KEM parameter sets wolfCrypt was actually built with (`WOLFSSL_NO_ML_DSA_44/65/87`, `WOLFSSL_NO_KYBER512/768/1024`) — boards that only enable the smaller params get smaller buffers automatically, no